Canada: Merger Review

 In weighing the efficiency gains against the anti-competitive effects, the Bureau normally applies the ‘balancing weights’ standard, where the increase in surplus from the efficiency gains is balanced against the deadweight loss resulting from the anti-competitive effects to which may be added some portion of the wealth transfer from consumers to producers that is considered socially adverse.22

 Challenging a merger

-If the Bureau finds that the merger or proposed merger is likely to result in an SPLC and there is no robust evidence of the efficiencies exception, the Bureau may apply to the Tribunal to challenge the merger or, alternatively, may negotiate remedies consensually with the merging parties in order to resolve its competition concerns.
-In circumstances where the commissioner is of the view that more time is needed to adequately analyse the competitive impact of a proposed merger, she may seek the agreement of the merging parties to delay the closing of the transaction.
+If the Bureau finds that the merger or proposed merger is likely to result in an SPLC and there is no robust evidence of the efficiencies exception, the commissioner may apply to the Tribunal to challenge the merger or, alternatively, may negotiate remedies consensually with the merging parties in order to resolve its competition concerns.
+In circumstances where the commissioner is of the view that more time is needed to adequately analyse the competitive impact of a proposed merger, he may seek the agreement of the merging parties to delay the closing of the transaction.
 Otherwise, the commissioner may seek an interim injunction from the Tribunal pursuant to section 100 of the Competition Act, although this power has been used very rarely.